ezypeeze/nuxt-neo/docs/configuration.md

     // Universal error handler (will run both on client side and server side $api calls) -- optional
     errorHandler: null,

-    // Success Response handler - will decide how the data will be send (as json, xml, etc..)
+    // Success Response handler - will decide how the data will be sent (as json, xml, etc..)
     serverSuccessResponse: function (req, res, options) {
         if (!res.result && options.noContentStatusOnEmpty) {
             return res.status(204).send();